Bhutan, Nepal & the Mystical Himalayas

 Climbers typically only have a maximum of two or three days they can endure at this altitude for making summit bids.

-Meeting us at the Paro International Airport in Bhutan was our guide, Tsering, shown on the right.
-He is wearing the gho,
+Meeting us at the Paro International Airport in Bhutan was our guide, Tsering,

 the national dress for men in Bhutan.
 All Bhutanese citizens are required to observe the national dress code while in public during daylight hours.

 The rule is enforced more rigorously in some districts (dzongkhag) than others.
-Men wear a heavy knee-length robe tied with a belt,

 folded in such a way to form a pocket in front of the stomach.
 Women wear colorful blouses over which they fold